pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 }
 ```

-You want to validate your certificate by creating an [Amazon Route 53 record](/registry/packages/aws/api-docs/route53/record/).
+Suppose you want to validate your certificate by creating an [Amazon Route 53 record](/registry/packages/aws/api-docs/route53/record/).
 To do so, you will need to retrieve the value of the resource record from the ACM certificate.
 This value is nested in the domain validation options property of the certificate resource, which is an array.
 Because that value is an output, you would normally need to use {{< pulumi-apply >}} to retrieve it:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}